pirelaurent/p5_animationFramework/chapters/chap7-camera deplacement.md

 ```
 Just have to start it : ```  scenarioTurnAround.start(); ```
 ### so what ?
-For now, using Tripod is not a big step up from the native camera capabilities in p5.
+For now, using Tripod4Camera is not a big step up from the native camera capabilities in p5.
 ##### move camera with keyboard
 As a first tip, a tripod is a *moveableObject* so it can be moved with the keyboard helper functionalities.
 You can search a good point of view by moving it around.
 How to do: